Learn more about the technology transfer process.

-There are limits to what types of things can be patented, deadlines for applying for a patent, and options for applying for patent protection in foreign countries, all of which CSU Ventures can review with the inventors once an invention disclosure is submitted.
+There are limits to what types of things can be patented, deadlines for applying for a patent, and options for applying for patent protection in foreign countries, all of which the technology transfer unit can review with the inventors once an invention disclosure is submitted.

 Authors of original literary, dramatic, musical, and artistic works have automatic rights to control certain aspects of copying their work once it is fixed in a tangible medium.
 The Copyright Act generally gives the owner of the copyright the exclusive right to conduct and authorize various acts, including reproduction, distribution, public performance, and making derivative works.
 Registration of a copyright allows the owner to file legal action against an infringer in a U.S. court.

 Copyrighted works originated by University Members are subject to various policies, depending on the type of work.
-For example, although many works flow through the normal process of using CSU Ventures, Members typically have the right to personally own and control the copyright to textbooks.
+For example, although many works flow through the normal process of engagement with the technology transfer unit, Members typically have the right to personally own and control the copyright to textbooks.

 Symbols, names, words, and devices (and combinations thereof) that identify and distinguish the source of goods or services are called trademarks.
 Trademarks, like copyrights, do not need to be registered in order to receive some legal protection.
 There are benefits to registering a trademark with the U.S. Patent and Trademark office, because the owner is given the presumption of entitlement to use the mark for which it is registered.

 The University holds registered trademark rights to University related marks, such as the Rams logo: